badeeer/CapstoneBikeShare/CapstoneBikeShare.md

 **STEP FOUR: ANALYSIS**

--Before jumping to the analysis, I must read the new version(sample_df) that I created in the chunk above, and then convert it to the tibble data frame because it is easier than the classic data frame, and take a  glimpse of seen a summary (skim_without_charts) and the structure (str) of the new version, the columns must be 19, and the rows must be 65,820
+-Before jumping to the analysis, we must read the new version(sample_df) that we created in the chunk above, and then convert it to the tibble data frame because it is easier than the classic data frame, and take a  glimpse of seen a summary (skim_without_charts) and the structure (str) of the new version, the columns must be 19, and the rows must be 65,820

 ```{r}
 sample_df_v2 <- read_csv("sample_df_v2.csv")